-4.7 The following vaccines are not routinely available free of charge on the NHS for travel: (Travel Health & Vaccinations - www.nhsinform.co.uk)
+- 4.7 The following vaccines are not routinely available free of charge on the NHS for travel:

 - hepatitis B,

-- Japanese encephalitis,
+- · Japanese encephalitis,

-- other meningococcal vaccines,
+- meningitis

-- rabies,
+- rabies.

 - tick-borne encephalitis,

 - tuberculosis

 - yellow fever

-- 4.8 GPs may charge for these vaccines listed under 4.9 (including an administration fee).
+- 4.8 GPs may charge for these vaccines listed under 4.7 (including an administration fee).
 For travel vaccines not available on the NHS a charge may be levied for:

 - The vaccine

 - Administration

 - Private prescription writing.